(214) 390-7947 (Overseas Callers)

 Sea Turtle Project: Dates and Fees

-The turtle conservation volunteer programs starts and ends on Monday and is available between July-February.
-Please keep your arrival date on a Monday.
+The turtle conservation volunteer program starts on each Monday and available between May to September.
+Please keep your arrival day on Sunday.

 We ask that all volunteers ensure to communicate their arrival and departure plans clearly to their country coordinator to ensure transportation and accommodations are properly arranged.